Many Australians who have insurance hold it through their superannuation account

 Managing your insurance policy is straight forward.
 All you need to do is log into your account online, click “insurance” and click on “manage my insurance”.

 You will then be prompted to fill out a Vision Super/MLC form online where you can increase or decrease the amount you’re covered for by providing the health information that’s requested.
 Or if you prefer paperwork, just call us and we’ll send it out to you.

 Insurance can be complex so if you need assistance please let us know.
-There are many reasons why you might want to take out insurance through your super fund, such as cheaper premiums, since Vision Super will purchase bulk insurance from MLC, and ease of payment with your payments coming directly out of your super balance.
+There are many reasons why you might want to take out insurance through your super fund, such as cheaper premiums (depending on your circumstances), since Vision Super will purchase bulk insurance from MLC, and ease of payment with your payments coming directly out of your super balance.

 Vision Super is committed to continuing to provide a sustainable insurance offering to our members, ensuring you have cover when you need it most.
 We review our insurance offering on a regular basis and work with MLC Life Insurance to make sure any changes in premiums are reasonable and transparent, and the last increase to your insurance premiums was on January 1, 2015.

 While we know that no one likes a price increase, significant rises in the number of claims have contributed to the increased cost of providing life insurance.
-As of January 1st 2021 there will be premium increases across our Death/TPD/IP offering.
+As of January 1st 2021, there was a premium increases across our Death/TPD/IP offering.